-- Portable or Permanent Installation. - Where students perform a series of activities either while working with others on initiative tasks or responding to personal challenges close to the ground. - A low element course is one in which the only fall protection is spotting. - Consult Risk Management. - This activity page must be presented to the activity provider prior to the activity taking place.
+- Permanent Installation on a School or Commercial Site. - Consult Risk Management. - This activity page must be presented to the activity provider prior to the activity taking place.
 The activity provider must meet the minimum requirements listed on this page.
 For more information on planning trips using outside providers, consult Outside Activity Providers. - Also consult Climbing (General Procedures).